-- 11.9 The PSRs 2017 require firmspayment service providers to provide information about the out of court complaint and redressavailability of alternative dispute resolution procedures for the payment service userusers and the methods for havinghow to access to them (as part of their pre-contractual information (see, regulations 43 and 48 and paragraph 7(b) of Schedule 4).
-This to the PSRs 2017).
-This will also apply to the payment service element of e-money issuers business. - 11.611.10 This means informing users about the payment service users about the firm'sprovider's own complaints mechanism and the availability of the FOS.
-This information can be provided using the summary details required, the availability of the Financial Ombudsman Service or where the complainant is not an eligible complainant, another dispute resolution provider and any other alternative dispute resolution procedures (such as under -the Online Dispute Resolution Regulations (EU 524/2013)). in these ways: - for single payment transactions, this information must be made available 'in good time before the payment service user is bound by the single payment service contract'- - for framework contracts, this information must be provided 'in good time before the payment service user is bound by the framework contract'- - 1.711.11 In both cases, where the contract is concluded using distance means, the information can be provided immediately after conclusion of the contract or immediately after the execution of the transaction for single payment service contracts if the method used to conclude the contract does not enable earlier provision.
-The information required under the PSRs 2017 can be provided using the summary details required under DISP 1.2. - However, these - 11.12 Payment service providers and e-money issuers are subject to the complaints handling rules in DISP

-1.2 when dealing with complaints from eligible complainants.
-DISP 1.2 is modified to take account of the information requirements are under the PSRs. - 11.811.13 The requirements for payment services are therefore different in terms of content and timing from the requirementrequirements in DISP 1.2 for other types of business, which is that the firm.
-For other types of business, the payment service provider or e-money issuer should 5refer eligible complaints to the availability of these summary details at or immediately after the point of sale'. sale or, in relation to a payment service, at the branch where the service is provided.
-Where the activity does not involve a sale, this obligation applies at or immediately after the point when contact is first made with an eligible complainant.

-11.911.14 This means payment service providers who also undertake other types of business regulated by us will that we regulate have to operate different arrangements for payment service users from those they operate for and other customers.
-If they wishwant to, payment service providers can apply the requirements relating to for payment service users to all their customers, since they also satisfy the requirements set out in DISP 1.2 for otherall customers.
+- 11.9 The PSRs 2017 require payment service providers to provide information about the availability of alternative dispute resolution procedures for payment service users and how to access to them as part of their pre-contractual information (see, regulations 43 and 48 and paragraph 7(b) of Schedule 4 to the PSRs 2017).
+This will also apply to the payment service element of e-money issuers business. - 11.10 This means informing users about the payment service provider's own complaints mechanism, the availability of the Financial Ombudsman Service or where the complainant is not an eligible complainant, another dispute resolution provider and any other alternative dispute resolution procedures (such as under the Online Dispute Resolution Regulations (EU 524/2013)). in these ways: - for single payment transactions, this information must be made available 'before the payment service user is bound by the single payment service contract' - for framework contracts, this information must be provided 'in good time before the payment service user is bound by the framework contract' - 11.11 In both cases, where the contract is concluded using distance means the information can be provided immediately after conclusion of the contract or immediately after the execution of the transaction for single payment service contracts if the method used to conclude the contract does not enable earlier provision.
+The information required under the PSRs 2017 can be provided using the summary details required under DISP 1.2. - Payment service providers and e-money issuers are subject to the complaints handling rules in DISP 1.2 when dealing with complaints from eligible complainants.
+DISP 1.2 is modified to take account of the information requirements under the PSRs. - 11.13 The requirements for payment services are therefore different in terms of content and timing from the requirements in DISP 1.2 for other types of business.
+For other types of business, the payment service provider or e-money issuer should refer eligible complaints to the availability of these summary details at or immediately after the point of sale or, in relation to a payment service, at the branch where the service is provided.
+Where the activity does not involve a sale, this obligation applies at or immediately after the point when contact is first made with an eligible complainant. - 11.14 This means payment service providers who also undertake other types of business that we regulate have to operate different arrangements for payment service users and other customers.
+If they want to, payment service providers can apply the requirements for payment service users to all their customers, since they also satisfy the requirements set out in DISP 1.2 for all customers.